appsody/utils/README.md

   - run_all.sh

     Usage:
       - Can be passed a date in the form of `YYY-MM-DD`.
-This date would have to correspond to a folder in `metrics/appsody_reports/` which contains data from a previous run, to provide the total amount gained/lost since that date.
+This date would have to correspond to a folder in `metrics/appsody_reports/` which contains data from a previous run, to provide the total amount downloads (dockerhub & GitHub), or gained/lost (stars/watchers/forks) since that date.

       - For example: `sh run_all.sh 2020-02-10` would give the results of the current most up-to-date information, as well as a data compared to the results on the 10th of February 2020.